-Performance Indicators
+Performance

 Performance Indicators: Target 2013/14 Performance 2013/14 A. Compliance Average number of working days taken for the whole licensing process, from the day of inspection to the decision being communicated to the centre.
 70 working days or less 68 working days Percentage of PGD applications processed within 4 months (88 working days).
 90% 97% B. Communication and Information Opening the Register requests responded to within 20 working days.
 100% 100% Requests for contributions to Parliamentary Questions answered within Department of Health deadlines.
 100% 100% C. Corporate Staff sickness absence rate (%) per month.
 Under 3.0% 1.3% Cash & Bank Balance.
 To continue to move further towards DH recommended limit of £750k £2,800k Percentage of invoices paid within 30 calendar days.
-95% 92% Debts collected within 60 calendar days.
+95% 92% 1 Debts collected within 60 calendar days.
 85% 88%

-Performance targets for 2014/15 will be set once the HFEA's new three year strategy has been agreed, in mid 2014.
+Performance indicators and targets for 2014/15 will be considered and set over the coming months, now that the HFEA's new three year strategy has been agreed (in July 2014).

 Meanwhile, we continue as always to record and monitor a wide range of performance information (including all of the above indicators) on a monthly basis.

-&lt;sup>1 Due to accounting systems changes and the Finance team restructure 45 invoices were paid beyond the 30 day target.
+1 Due to accounting systems changes and the Finance team restructure 45 invoices were paid beyond the 30 day target.